Keyboard shortcuts

 Main

 All statements in a Felys program must not have return values.
-IThe program has a default return value void, but you can return anything using the return keyword.
+The program has a default return value void, but you can return anything using the return keyword.
 This would also early terminates the program, and is also the only interface to output something.

-return __author__;
+return "Elysia";

 Design Principle